meta-nitin/Design-Patterns/README.md

 ### Decorator
 Structural pattern that allows adding new behaviors to objects dynamically by placing them inside special wrapper objects, called decorators.
-Use the Decorator pattern when you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects.
 The disadvantage of decorator design pattern is that it uses a lot of similar kind of objects (decorators).

+Usage -
+1. When you need to be able to assign extra behaviors to objects at runtime without breaking the code that uses these objects

 ```java
 // Component